evergreen-ci/lobster/README.md

 This will watch the lobster development directory for changes, and automatically retest your code

 The end-to-end tests can be run with `npm run-scripts test:e2e`.
-`chromedriver` must be your system's path.
-You can also run these tests with Firefox with `npm run-scripts test:e2e -- --browser firefox`
+`chromedriver` must be your system's path, and it must be able to start Chrome.
+You can also run these tests with Firefox with `npm run-scripts test:e2e -- --browser firefox`, but `geckodriver` must be in your path.

 ## Flow